 28-29 Microns (50s)

-Corriedale is perhaps one of the easiest fibers to learn handspinning on; coarse without being scratchy with a long staple length that is very easy to draft.
+Corriedale is perhaps one of the easiest fibers to learn handspinning on.
+It's coarse texture coupled with a long staple length is ideal for new spinners.